-- At least nine credits to be used toward a minor must have been taken at Caldwell University. - No more than two courses from the student's major concentration or core requirements may be included in the minor. - Students are referred to the individual department or program for the specific requirements for that minor.
+- At least nine credits to be used toward a minor must have been taken at Caldwell University. - 2.
+At least 50% of the minor must be of unique credit, not used for any other major, core, minor, or concentration requirement.
+Effective Fall 2018. - Students are referred to the individual department or program for the specific requirements for that minor.